 While the Wyze Cam is CNET's current favorite on the market, there may be other cameras better suited for your specific needs, which is why we've tested dozens of home security cameras and condensed everything we've learned into this best home security camera list.
-Below, you'll find the best home security cameras in every major subcategory, from to the models that work well with Google Assistant, Amazon Alexa and Siri voice commands.
+Below, you'll find the best home security camera for your home in every major subcategory, from smart doorbells to the models that work well with Google Assistant, Amazon Alexa and Siri voice commands.
 Some are fairly simple, with a motion sensor that sends a push notification to your smartphone when they detect movement, while others come with features such as professional monitoring and cloud storage that prevent you from having to sift through hours of footage.
 No matter your need, you can find a satisfactory home security camera from the options below.
 (We update this best home security camera list periodically.)

 The $150 Arlo Video Doorbell, which we gave a review score of 8.5, has a lot going for it.
-While 130 bucks isn't cheap, it's more affordable than most of the other smart buzzers I've tested.
+While 150 bucks isn't cheap, it's more affordable than most of the other smart buzzers I've tested.
 As a doorbell camera, it's built to be an outdoor camera, so you don't have to ever worry about the elements.
 Similar to the Arlo Pro 3 outdoor security camera, the Arlo Video Doorbell has arm/disarm modes, two-way audio, motion zones and an integrated siren.

 The security camera system also has a competitive cloud storage subscription plan, starting at $3 per month.
 If you pay for cloud storage, you get access to advanced features like custom person, animal, vehicle and package detection for your outdoor camera video surveillance.

-Arlo's latest Pro series camera, which we gave an 8.5 review score and Editor's Choice award, is a fantastic home security camera system device with features to spare.
-It boasts 2k resolution, a 160-degree field of view, 2-way talk, full-color night vision, a built-in siren and spotlight, compatibility with Amazon Alexa, Google Assistant and Apple HomeKit -- the list goes on.
+Arlo's latest Pro series camera, which we gave an 8.5 review score and Editor's Choice award, is a fantastic home security camera with features to spare.
+It boasts 2K resolution, a 160-degree field of view, two-way talk, full-color night vision, a built-in siren and spotlight, compatibility with Amazon Alexa, Google Assistant and Apple HomeKit -- the list goes on.

-This powerhouse of a camera costs only $200 -- pricier than super-affordable options like Wyze, but easily worth the premium.
+This powerhouse of a camera lists for around $160 and up -- pricier than super-affordable options like Wyze, but easily worth the premium.
 For $3 per month, you can also get smart alerts, motion zones, 30 days of event history and a few other cool features.
 In short, the Arlo Pro 4 is a fantastic security camera for most people.

-Google's newest -- and smartest -- Nest Cam is a specifically-indoor and wired gadget that offers a slew of great features in a pretty package.
+Google's newest -- and smartest -- Nest Cam is a specifically indoor and wired gadget that offers a slew of great features in a pretty package.
 The wired camera comes in four unique colors too, because who doesn't love a light pink security camera?
-This "wired" designation separates it from the Nest Cam (Battery), a heftier Google Nest model designed for indoor or outdoor use, that was announced earlier this year.
+This "wired" designation separates it from the Nest Cam (Battery), a heftier Google Nest model designed for indoor or outdoor use, that also launched in 2021.
 Armed with the latest software features like object identification, activity zones, and Google Home app viewing and support, this new Google Nest device has both beauty and brains -- and that's why we gave it an 8.4 review score.

-The $100 Nest Cam (Wired) is not only the most affordable Nest camera yet, but it's also our favorite from the brand.
-Thanks to the easy set-up, the attractive design and, most importantly, the free smart features, it takes the top spot of all Google Assistant cameras.
+The $100 Google Nest Cam (Wired) is not only the most affordable Nest camera yet, but it's also our favorite from the brand.
+Thanks to the easy setup, the attractive design and, most importantly, the free smart features, it takes the top spot of all Google Assistant cameras.

 While Wyze currently offers better options for cloud storage and cheaper price tags, the Nest Cam (Wired) indoor security camera is one of the best home security cameras on the market for Google Assistant loyalists.